python-control/python-control/doc/optimal.rst

-To describe an optimal control problem we need an input/output system, a time horizon, a cost function, and (optionally) a set of constraints on the state and/or input, either along the trajectory and at the terminal time.
+To describe an optimal control problem we need an input/output system, a time horizon, a cost function, and (optionally) a set of constraints on the state and/or input, along the trajectory and/or at the terminal time.
 The optimal control module operates by converting the optimal control problem into a standard optimization problem that can be solved by :func:`scipy.optimize.minimize`.
 The optimal control problem can be solved